 MA-HLS Skills and Outcomes

-The MA in Homeland Security at Rosemont College is designed so that, upon completion graduates possess the following skillset.
+The MA in Homeland Security & Emergency Management at Rosemont College is designed so that, upon completion graduates possess the following skillset.

-Upon completion of the master’s degree in Homeland Security students will have the ability to: Apply a solid foundation of knowledge and skills to assume leadership roles in emergency management homeland security and/or public policy.
+Upon completion of the master’s degree in Homeland Security & Emergency Management students will have the ability to: Apply a solid foundation of knowledge and skills to assume leadership roles in emergency management, homeland security, and/or public policy.

 Balance the relationship between security and personal and societal freedom